Generally Accepted Accounting Principles (GAAP)

-The most important advantage of using GAAP is that it helps all companies to make sure that they are consistent in terms of the way their presentations related to the financial information are delivered.
-Thus reducing the risks of getting caught up in any type of fraudulent case or activity.
+The most important advantage of using GAAP is that it helps all companies make sure that they are consistent in terms of how their presentations related to the financial information are delivered.
+Thus reducing the risks of getting caught up in any fraudulent case or activity.

 It helps in safeguarding the rights and interests of the investors as well as stakeholders.
-If the principles mentioned in Generally Accepted Accounting Principles are implemented properly it would help companies provide fair and authentic financial information.
+If the principles mentioned in Generally Accepted Accounting Principles are implemented properly, they will provide fair and authentic financial information.

 Moreover, proper controls and safeguards can be implemented if companies are aware of the GAAP.
-Consistency in GAAP can help organizations and companies determine how their company is performing thus it can help you identify problem areas as well.
+Consistency in GAAP can help organizations and companies determine how their company is performing; thus, it can help you identify problem areas.

-If problems are identified correctly the positives of the company can be maintained while the negatives can be worked upon in order to eliminate them effectively.
+If problems are identified correctly, the company's positives can be maintained while the negatives can be worked upon to eliminate them effectively.

-This can have an impact on the reputation of the company and interested investors or stakeholders would also back off from taking interest in your company for any sort of financial gains.
+This can impact the company's reputation, and interested investors or stakeholders would also back off from taking an interest in your company for any financial gains.

-Generally Accepted Accounting Principles or GAAP just like International Financial Reporting Standards or IFRS makes sure that the way companies have used the principles, rules, and regulations mentioned in GAAP and IFRS is comparable.
+Generally Accepted Accounting Principles or GAAP, just like International Financial Reporting Standards or IFRS, make sure that the way companies have used the principles, rules, and regulations mentioned in GAAP and IFRS is comparable.

-The guidelines provided by GAAP needs to be followed by all the companies across the globe hence this means that conclusions can be drawn out based on the performance of different companies that how are they operating and whether their results are consistent with the results of their competitors.
+The guidelines provided by GAAP need to be followed by all the companies across the globe; hence, conclusions can be drawn out based on the performance of different operating companies and whether their results are consistent with the results of their competitors.

-Moreover, it also encourages companies to implement the guidelines effectively as proper implementation would help them compete with their competitors on all platforms thus they can easily identify the strengths and weaknesses of each others system.
+Moreover, it also encourages companies to implement the guidelines effectively as proper implementation would help them compete with their competitors on all platforms; thus, they can easily identify each other's system's strengths and weaknesses.